liangchenn/ntu-beamer-template/README.md

 - There are several colors already be defined in our `beamercolorthementu.sty` file, you could directly use those colors to change themes or define the colors you like in the same file.

 - When using colors other than pre-defined ones, you should modify the logo path in `beamerouterthementu.sty` file.
-    - Since the logo is originally set to the `logos/yourFirstcolor.png`, it will be missing if the file doesn't exist.
+    - Since the logo is originally set to `logos/yourFirstcolor.png`, it will be missing if the file doesn't exist.
     - Another solution is upload a logo image with the corresponding filename. e.g. `logos/blue.png`
-    - _We still working on this issue to automatically check if the image exists and set a default logo image otherwise._
+    - _We're still working on this issue to automatically check if the image exists and set a default logo image otherwise._

 ### Dark frame environment

-- If you want to use a slide with a dark background, could use our darkframe environment
+- If you want to use a slide with a dark background, could utilize our darkframe environment

     ```tex
     \begin{darkframe}[title]